-But this need not be restricted to the locals.
-As a national holiday, many of you will be given the day off too, so why not get out and explore some of the mountains in the Tokyo area.
+Tokyo is a metropolis, but you do not have to go that far from downtown to find mountains.
 Of course the most famous is Mt.
-Fuji (more about which you can read here), but it’s not the only mountain in the region.
-Here we will have a look at a few others that you can try out, relatively easily.
+Fuji (which you can read more about here), but it’s not the only mountain in the region.
+Here we will have a look at a few others that you can try out relatively quickly.

-Rated as a a three star attraction by The Michelin Guide and said to be one of the 100 best landscapes in Japan, Mount Takao, a 599 metre high mountain located in Hachioji is great for a one day hike.
-On the top of mountain there is a 1,200 year old temple and you can enjoy views of Mount Fuji on a clear day.
-As well as the seven hiking routes there is also a cable car for those of you who want the view without the exertion.
+Rated as a three-star attraction by The Michelin Guide and one of the 100 best landscapes in Japan, Mount Takao, a 599-metre high mountain located in Hachioji, is excellent for a one day hike.
+On top of the mountain, there is a 1,200-year-old temple, and you can enjoy views of Mount Fuji on a clear day.
+In addition to seven different hiking routes, there is also a cable car for those of you who want the view without the exertion.

 Approximately 2 hours from Tokyo, Mt.
-Mitake, with streams, waterfalls and beautiful scenery, is 920 metres high and has a 2,000 year history of pilgrimage.
+Mitake, with streams, waterfalls, and beautiful scenery, is 920 meters high and has a 2,000-year history of pilgrimage.
 It is home to Mitake Shrine and has several hiking trails that are suitable for hikers of all abilities.
-In the summer it is covered in greenery and hydrangeas.
+In the summer, it is covered in greenery and hydrangeas.

-One of the ‘100 Best Mountains in Japan’, at 877 metres Mt Tsukuba isn’t particularly high, but the steepish slope makes it a little more of a challenge.
+One of the ‘100 Best Mountains in Japan’, at 877 meters Mt Tsukuba, isn’t particularly high, but the steepish slope makes it a little more of a challenge.
 Thanks to the mountain’s double peak, representing interlocked lovers, the Tsukuba-san shrine is dedicated to couples and marriage.
 Perhaps a perfect place to ‘pop the question’ or celebrate an anniversary?